gordonlc18/coin-to-wine/README.md

-# Shop with Coin
+# Shop with Crypto

 ## Interactive Front-End Project

 # Description:

-With the Crypto space heating up, people want to know what they can buy with their Bitcoin.
+With the Crypto space heating up, people want to know what they can buy with their cryptocurrencies.
-Our website allows users to search for common products, and display their price in dollars and Bitcoin equivalent.
+Our website allows users to search for common products, and display their price in dollars and the equivalent in Bitcoin, Ehtereum, Binance Coin, Cardano and Solana(Top 5 Cryptos by Market Cap).
 Searches are persistent across sessions, so you can pick up where you left off.

 ## How To